gurliv21/Mathai/README.md

 MathAI is a web application that leverages AI to provide solutions and explanations for math problems.
 Users can input text questions and upload images of math problems to receive detailed answers and explanations.
 ## Live Demo

-Check out the live version of this project here: [Eclipse AI Live](https://mathai-livid.vercel.app)
+Check out the live version of this project here: [MathAI Live](https://mathai-livid.vercel.app)

 ## Features